Lion’s Head Global Partners

 Venture Round in 2023

-Decentral Energy is a clean energy services provider based in Johannesburg, South Africa, specializing in renewable energy assets.
-The company focuses on offering risk-free, fully financed solar energy solutions to its customers.
-By providing off-balance sheet energy purchase facilities, Decentral Energy enables clients to achieve immediate savings on their energy bills while managing all aspects of operations, maintenance, security, and insurance.
-This comprehensive approach allows businesses to benefit from solar energy without the associated financial risks or complexities.
+Decentral Energy is a clean energy services provider based in Johannesburg, South Africa, specializing in the creation, ownership, and management of renewable energy assets.
+The company offers innovative, off-balance sheet energy purchase facilities that deliver immediate savings on energy bills for its clients.
+By handling all aspects of operations, maintenance, security, and insurance, Decentral Energy ensures that businesses can access risk-free and fully financed solar energy solutions.
+This approach allows clients to benefit from sustainable energy without the financial burden of upfront costs or ongoing management responsibilities.

 Yellow